datasektionen/bawang-content/en/organisation/body.md

 ### Statutory Auditor

-The Statutory Auditor is the one that performs audit through verifying the bookkeeping, quorum and activity in an organization.
+The Statutory Auditor is the one that performs audit through verifying the bookkeeping, quorum and activity in an organisation.
 The Computer Science Chapter's Auditor examines bookkeeping and meeting protocols every year to decide if the board has done their job properly.

 ### How are things decided?